Shmuma/gpu_mon/README.md

 (nvidia-smi command is ignored), start command `miner-run`, which should occupy all GPUs.
 If some program (like TF or pytorch) will open any of GPUs, miner will be terminated.

-It's possible to fine-tune individual GPU access, which allows you to preempt only some of GPUs.
-This is example of such configuration:
+It's possible to fine-tune individual GPU access, which allows you to preempt miners or individual GPUs.
+In this example, we define per-gpu miner process which gets started with proper CUDA_VISIBLE_DEVICE variable set:
 ```ini
 [defaults]
 ; how frequently perform GPU and tty checks